f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 #.
 Click the ``Step 1: Get System Global-Settings`` item.
 Click the :guilabel:`Send`
    button and review the response body to see what the current settings on the device are.
+Examine the resulting response to understand what settings are currently applied.

 #.
 Click the ``Step 2: Set System Global-Settings`` item.
 This item uses
    a ``PATCH`` request to the ``global-settings`` resource to modify the attributes contained within it.
 We will update the ``guiSetup`` and ``hostname`` attribute.

-   - Review the JSON body and modify the ``hostname`` attribute to set the hostname to ``bigip-a.f5.local``
+   - Click on body.
+Review the JSON body and modify the ``hostname`` attribute to set the hostname to ``bigip-a.f5.local``

    - Also notice that we are disabling the GUI Setup Wizard as part of